FAQs for VirusScan Enterprise 8.x

 How does Access Protection (AP) work?

-Access Protection (AP) is a behavior blocking feature, also known as Zero Day Protection, with capability of blocking Ports, Files / Folders, and the Windows Registry.
+AP is a behavior blocking feature, also known as Zero Day Protection, with the capability to block Ports, Files / Folders, and the Windows Registry.
 Each of these features has an associated kernel-level driver to filter the respective activity, and compares actions against a list of rules.
 Any action found to be in breach of a rule is acted upon.
 The action taken in response depends on what has been configured for the appropriate rule.

 How does Buffer Overflow Protection (BOP) work?

-Buffer Overflow Protection (BOP) monitors (see KB58007) and Application Program Interfaces, checking for code execution from a buffer overflow or buffer overrun.
+BOP monitors processes and Application Program Interfaces (APIs), checking for code execution from a buffer overflow or buffer overrun.
 BOP does not stop the overrun from occurring, but will stop code execution that occurs from that overrun.
-This is a common exploit method, used by malware against vulnerable applications, to gain access to data or the system and/or to further propagate itself.
+This is a common exploit method used by malware against vulnerable applications to gain access to data or the system, and/or to further propagate itself.
 See KB58007 for a list of processes protected by BOP.

 Are there conflicts between the Windows Data Execution Prevention (DEP) and BOP?